DTPA Inapplicable Sample Clauses

 • Inapplicable Provisions If any term, condition or covenant of this Agreement shall be held to be invalid, illegal or unenforceable in any respect, this Agreement shall be construed without such provision.

-• Section 203 of the DGCL Not Applicable The Company Board has taken all actions necessary so that the restrictions contained in Section 203 of the DGCL applicable to a “business combination” with an “interested stockholder” (each as defined in Section 203) shall not apply to the execution, delivery or performance of this Agreement or the consummation of the Merger or the other transactions contemplated by this Agreement.
+• Section 203 of the DGCL Not Applicable The Company Board has taken all necessary action so that the restrictions contained in Section 203 of the DGCL applicable to a "business combination" (as defined in such Section 203) will not apply to the execution, delivery or performance of this Agreement or the Company Option Agreement or to the consummation of the Offer or the Merger or any of the other transactions contemplated by this Agreement.

 • Section 203 of the DGCL Assuming the accuracy of the representations and warranties set forth in Section 4.8, the Company Board has taken all actions so that the restrictions applicable to business combinations contained in Section 203 of the DGCL shall be inapplicable to the execution, delivery and performance of this Agreement and to the consummation of the Offer, the Merger and the other Transactions.